Stillpoint Youth Mentorship

 “My son first came to Eric with an overuse golf injury, de Quervain’s syndrome.
 Eric corrected the movement patterns contributing to it, and it never returned.

-Eric's coaching increased the effectiveness of swing lessons, helping our son's body stay in alignment reducing swing inconsistency, helped my son believe he could play in college, and he is now starting as a freshman on his college golf team.
+The strength program reduced swing inconsistencies and helped progress swing lessons.
+He helped my son believe he could play in college and he is now starting as a freshman on his college golf team.

 — Kate and Jay Lupo